prdass/PD_Lab_book/Protocols/SRB_Cytotoxicity_assay.md

 ![](Figure_cache/96_well_plate.png?raw=true)<br>
-Pink = increasing concentration of treatments, blue = technical replicates for each concentration
+Pink = increasing concentration of treatments, blue = technical replicates for each concentration <br>
 5. Gently tap the plate 10 times on each side and incubate at 37°C for 72 hours.

 ### Day 5